micmejia/bible-dump/NKJV/Luke/Luke 18.md

 who shall not receive many times more in this present time, and in the age to come eternal life." ## Jesus a Third Time Predicts His Death and Resurrection

 ###### 31
-Then He took the twelve aside and said to them, "Behold, we are going up to Jerusalem, and all things that are written by the prophets concerning the Son of Man will be [^f]accomplished.
+Then He took the twelve aside and said to them, "Behold, we are going up to Jerusalem, and all things that are written by the prophets concerning the Son of Man will be accomplished.

 ###### 32
 For He will be delivered to the Gentiles and will be mocked and insulted and spit upon.